Respond • Recover • Protect

 Do these steps as soon as possible.

-• Contact your bank or credit card provider immediately.
+• Contact your bank or card provider immediately if money or account info was involved.

 Avoid it first — then what to do if it happened.